000haitham000/lumen-explorer/README.md

 DEPENDENCIES
 ------------
-This code was developed using NetBeans.
+- This code was developed using NetBeans.
 Although using other IDEs is possible, using NetBeans to run and modify this code is the easiest.

-The application uses MATLAB binaries (JAR files) for image processing, deep learning and volumetric analysis.
+- The application uses MATLAB binaries (JAR files) for image processing, deep learning and volumetric analysis.
 All JAR files and their original MATLAB source codes can be found in this repository.

-Unless you have the same exact MATLAB Runtime used to create these JARs (R2018a (9.4)) you will need to re-generate the JARS (re-compile the MATLAB code into JARs).
+- Unless you have the same exact MATLAB Runtime used to create these JARs (R2018a (9.4)) you will need to re-generate the JARS (re-compile the MATLAB code into JARs).
 For this purpose you can also find the required .prj files attached.
-Open each using your version of MATLAB and click "Package" in the MATLAB compiler screen
+Open each using your version of MATLAB and click "Package" in the MATLAB compiler screen.

-In the dependencies block of build.gradle and update the paths of javabuilder.jar (the library needed by Java to call MATLAB generated JARs), lumenClassify.jar, lumen_detection.jar and lumenAnalysis.jar
+- In the dependencies block of build.gradle and update the paths of javabuilder.jar (the library needed by Java to call MATLAB generated JARs), lumenClassify.jar, lumen_detection.jar and lumenAnalysis.jar

-Finally, in properties.properties file, update the paths of working-dir (root output directory), final-output (final output directory under working-dir, contains the final volumes, surface areas and figures) and preclassification-dir (intermediate output directory under working-dir, stores
+- Finally, in properties.properties file, update the paths of working-dir (root output directory), final-output (final output directory under working-dir, contains the final volumes, surface areas and figures) and preclassification-dir (intermediate output directory under working-dir, stores